Blog

 Numerous bacteria and fungi coat the lining of your intestinal tract and interact with your nervous, immune, endocrine, and metabolic systems.
 These microorganisms influence the natural movement or motility of your intestines and speed up or slow the passage of food and waste through your system.

-Disruption in the balance of these microorganisms can cause digestive issues such as constipation or diarrhea.
-At the same time, constipation or diarrhea can influence the balance of bacteria in your gut, creating a two-way relationship.
+Disruption in the balance of these microorganisms can cause digestive issues such as occasional constipation or diarrhea.
+At the same time, occasional constipation or diarrhea can influence the balance of bacteria in your gut, creating a two-way relationship.

 A probiotic may help to build healthy gut flora and lead to less constipation or diarrhea.
-A 2018 study found that probiotics improved symptoms of diarrhea-dominant irritable bowel syndrome (IBS) in adults.
-After eight weeks of supplementation with Lactobacillus gasseri BNR17 probiotics, patients had less pain and bloating and decreased diarrhea frequency.
+A 2018 study found that probiotics improved gut health, mostly by decreasing loose stools or diarrhea, in adults.

 Other research shows probiotic supplementation with L. plantarum IS 10506 increases the populations of gut microorganisms, causing bacteria to release more short-chain fatty acids (SCFA) and may help to increase transit time in the gut.